parsany/PlannerCLI/README.md

 - **Activity Tracker:** Visualize your progress with a GitHub-like heat-map coloring system.
 You can manually select or let the system automatically assign colors based on your routine plan. 🟩🟥

-- **Daily Routine Planner (Endeavor):** Set and manage daily tasks, categorizing them with specific tags to keep your work organized.
-Tasks reset daily to help you maintain a structured routine. ♻️
+- ~~**Daily Routine Planner (Legacy):** Set and manage daily tasks, categorizing them with specific tags to keep your work organized.
+Tasks reset daily to help you maintain a structured routine.~~ ♻️
+- **Daily Routine Planner __(new feature)__:** Set, postpone and schedule weekly tasks, planning them ahead in a text file to keep your work organized.
+Tasks do not reset and act like a stack. ♻️

 - **Reminders:** Implement spaced repetition techniques to schedule tasks for repetition at intervals of 1, 3, 7, 12, or 22 days. 🔄